opentext-idol/js-databases-view/README.md

-# Micro Focus IDOL Databases View
+# OpenText IDOL Databases View

 [![Build Status](https://travis-ci.org/microfocus-idol/js-databases-view.svg?branch=master)](https://travis-ci.org/microfocus-idol/js-databases-view)

-A Backbone View for displaying and selecting Micro Focus Haven OnDemand resources.
+A Backbone View for displaying and selecting OpenText Haven OnDemand resources.

 This project exposes AMD modules.
 The path to the project root directory must be aliased as databases-view.
 The module names in the documentation reflect this.